PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Safe at home Tom reflected on these strange events, back to the time they decided to take the apple.
 “My idea.”
 Tom remembered.

 More than ever, she was clear her actions had saved them from starvation.
 The sense of relief mixed with fear; how close they were to leaving the apple.
-And yet amongst the fragile relief was a small, glimmering sense of pride.
+And yet amongst the fragile relief was a small, glimmering sense of pride; they did not leave it because she persuaded them.

 A second look: she decided the apple would last two more days.
 But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh yes,” she murmured; the apple would inevitably be eaten.